Bernards Township

 A Real Liberty Pole in Liberty Corner, New Jersey

-New Jersey has a rich history way before the founding as a country.
-As one of the original 13 colonies, New Jersey has often been called the “Cockpit of the American Revolution” based on all of the events that took place in New Jersey during the revolutionary war.
+New Jersey has a rich history, way before the founding of the country.
+As one of the original 13 colonies, New Jersey has often been called the “Cockpit of the American Revolution” due to the numerous events that took place in the State during the Revolutionary War.
 Before the war, a small area in Bernards Township was noted as Annin’s Corner.
-The war changed all that and after the Annin’s and many separatists supported, the town name was renamed “Liberty Corner”.
+The war changed all that, and after Annin and many separatists supported, the town’s name was changed to “Liberty Corner”.
 At the center of the town, an iconic wood liberty pole.

-During and after the revolutionary war, liberty poles popped up all over the colonies symbolizing the hard fought freedom and served as a reminder to all who fought to secure freedom for all Americans.
+During and after the Revolutionary War, liberty poles popped up all over the colonies, symbolizing the hard-fought freedom and served as a reminder to all who fought to secure freedom for all Americans.
 It was in 1765 when the Sons of Liberty erected their first liberty pole to defy the Stamp Act in Massachusetts.
-Sir Francis Bernard (to which Bernards Township is named) was heavily involved with the Stamp Act revolt after leaving his NJ governorship in 1760.
+Sir Francis Bernard (to whom Bernards Township is named) was heavily involved with the Stamp Act revolt after leaving his NJ governorship in 1760.

-After a liberty pole was erected in the village center, typically an ensign was raised (usually red) on the liberty pole, known to be a calling for the Sons of Liberty or townspeople to meet and vent or express their views regarding British rule.
-The pole was known to be a symbol of dissent against Great Britain.
-The symbol is also apparent in many seals and coats of arms as a sign of liberty, freedom, and independence and became noted as the most famous liberty pole in the area.
+After a liberty pole was erected in the village center, an ensign was typically raised (usually red) on the liberty pole, signaling a call for the Sons of Liberty or townspeople to meet and express their views regarding British rule.
+The pole was known to be a symbol of dissent against the British government.
+The symbol is also apparent in many seals and coats of arms as a sign of liberty, freedom, and independence, and became noted as the most famous liberty pole in the area.

 Liberty Corner’s Liberty Pole

-At the junction of Lyon’s Road and Church Street has always been the village center of Liberty Corner.
-What was originally called Bullions Tavern later became a hotel, a carriage stop, a post office and a general store.
-Dates are vague as to when the liberty pole was errected would have been sometime between 1766 and 1781.
-The photo below was taken back in 1905 as the Liberty Corner green was graced by the last know liberty pole, a pole that was later removed to make way for a new road triangle and modern flag pole.
+The junction of Lyon’s Road and Church Street has always been the village center of Liberty Corner.
+What was originally called Bullions Tavern later became a hotel, a carriage stop, a post office, and a general store.
+The dates for when the liberty pole was erected are vague, ranging from 1766 to 1781.
+The photo below was taken in 1905, as the Liberty Corner green was graced by the last known Liberty pole, a pole that was later removed to make way for a new road triangle and modern flagpole.
 A WWII memorial was later added.
-It wasn’t until June 14, 1941 when Louis Annin Ames, president of the Annin Flag Company came back to his family’s home and spoke at the dedication of a new 60 foot steel flag pole and provided a new flag made by the Annin Flag Company.
+It wasn’t until June 14, 1941, that Louis Annin Ames, president of the Annin Flag Company, returned to his family’s home and spoke at the dedication of a new 60-foot steel flagpole, providing a new flag made by the Annin Flag Company.
 The effort was sourced by the “Liberty Corner Flag Pole Fund.”

 What Should Happen Next?